-It is actually from a TV Show rather than a movie for this one but that’s not the point.
+It is actually from a TV Show rather than a movie for this one but that's not the point.
 There is no real contest here, Light of The Seven is absolutely my favorite soundtrack by far.
-An astounding melody between piano, organ, strings and a bit of voice solos to make you dream.
-Approximately 10 minutes long this song perfectly bottles deep emotions, melancholy and a tiny bit of nostalgia.
+An astounding melody between piano, organ, strings, and a few voice solos to make you dream.
+Approximately 10 minutes long this song perfectly bottles deep emotions, melancholy, and a tiny bit of nostalgia.

 🎧 Time by Hans Zimmer (from Inception)